Rugby Europe: Rugby Europe international competitions

 The highest level of rugby competition played among European countries is the Six Nations Championship, contested every year in February and March by the tier-1 European nations: England, France, Ireland, Italy, Scotland and Wales.
 The tournament is the oldest international rugby tournament in the world, having begun in 1883, and has been known as the Six Nations Championship since 2000, when Italy joined; it had previously been known as the Home Nations and the Five Nations.
 There is no promotion or relegation, and since 2000, no country has entered or left the Six Nations.
 Rugby Europe is not responsible for the organisation of the Six Nations Championship, which is run by the national unions of its participating nations.

 The next level of international rugby, played by tier-2 and tier-3 European countries, is the Rugby Europe International Championships.
 It is made up of five levels or divisions: Championship, Trophy, Conference 1, Conference 2 and Development.
 Each division consists of five, six, or eight teams, and is played on a round robin format for a one-year cycle, with promotion and relegation between levels and the end of the season.
-As of 2023, the top division Rugby Europe Championship is contested by eight countries – Belgium, Georgia, Germany, the Netherlands, Poland, Portugal, Romania, and Spain.
-Of these countries, all but two (Belgium and Poland) have played in a Rugby World Cup and are routinely ranked in the Top 30 in the world.
-Other countries that have participated in past editions include the Czech Republic and Ukraine.
+As of 2025, the top division Rugby Europe Championship was contested by eight countries – Belgium, Georgia, Germany, the Netherlands, Portugal, Romania, Spain and Switzerland.
+Of these countries, four - Georgia, Portugal, Romania and Spain - have played in a Rugby World Cup and are routinely ranked in the Top 30 in the world.
+Other countries that have participated in past editions include the Czech Republic, Poland, Russia and Ukraine.